Understanding SR-22 insurance in Alabama

 SR-22 insurance cost by company for driving without insurance

-The cheapest company for car insurance after getting a ticket for driving without insurance is Nationwide, with an average rate of $1,699 annually.
+The cheapest company for car insurance after being ticketed for driving without insurance is Nationwide at an average yearly rate of $1,699.

-In Alabama, drivers must have at least the minimum required auto insurance.
-If you don't, you can face fines, higher insurance rates and an SR-22.
+In Alabama, drivers must carry at least the minimum required auto insurance.
+If you don't, you could face fines, higher insurance rates, and the need to file an SR-22.

 CompanyAverage annual premiumAverage monthly premium